terryaney/KatApp.Provider/katapp documentation.md

 ## Configuration Precedence

-As noted, there are three ways to configure KatApp's with each method have a specific precedence that can override the same settings set via different methods.
-The configuration precedence is as follows.
+There are three ways to configure KatApp's and each method has a specific precedence that can override the same settings set via different methods.

+In addition to the the three methods of configuration described above, there is one more mechanism.
+There is a global `KatApp.defaultOptions` object.
+It has all the same properties as the normal Javascript configuration option passed in on that `.KatApp( options )` method.
+See [KatAppOptions Object](#KatAppOptions-Object) for more information.

+The configuration precedence is as follows (1 being the highest)

 1. Javascript configuration object
 2. KatApp element attributes
+3. KatApp.defaultOptions configuration object
-3. `<rbl-config>` attributes
+4. `<rbl-config>` attributes

 # Kaml View Specifications